• Skip to primary navigation

 Furthermore, since electric vehicles have fewer moving parts, no exhaust system and fewer parts that need to be changed (e.g. no timing belts or fan belts), maintenance costs may also potentially be lower.

 Overall, the costs of owning an electric car can potentially be lower than owning a regular gasoline car.
+While the upfront cost of an EV is typically high, the ownership costs can be lower in the long run.

 How is an electric vehicle’s fuel efficiency calculated?